 Click OK to close the dialog and apply your changes.

 Select 3D> Create Perspective View> Full Overview to see the results so far.

 Notice that the terrain can be seen in parts of the staircase area.

 To make sure that the terrain does not spill into the staircase area, we can use retaining walls to cut the terrain around this area.

-Return to floor plan view and select Terrain> Walls and Curbs> Straight Retaining Wall from the menu.
+Return to floor plan view and select Terrain> Terrain Wall and Curb> Straight Retaining Wall from the menu.

 Click and drag to draw three retaining walls around three sides of the stairs, leaving the base of the stairs open.

 Do not worry about positioning them precisely right now.
 Instead, you can draw them larger than the staircase and reposition them in a moment.